 Don´t worry about making them neat, as you can write them up properly afterwards.
 Don´t take down every word teachers say, instead write down names, dates and key words, and listen to them.
 You can fill in the gaps afterwards, but only if you get the vital bits down.

-It may sound duller than dull but you´ll be glad you bothered to write up your notes when revision time comes around.
+You´ll be glad you bothered to write up your notes when revision time comes around.
 Use your own words when writing notes and keep them brief, it will be easier to understand when you read them through again later.
 Set out your notes in a way that is easy to relate to the syllabus.
 Use key words - that way you won´t spend time searching for one fact among a mountain of pages.

-it is important to go to your lessons as they will help facilitate your understanding of the topics and prepare you for writing your essays and other work set.
+It is important to go to your lessons as they will help facilitate your understanding of the topics and prepare you for writing your essays and other work set.

 For the first time you will have free periods in school during the week.
 It can be easy to fill this free time doing very little, but if you want to stay ahead and have an active social life, set aside some time each week to study.
 You can use this time to rewrite notes, research essays and catch up on your reading.
 Find somewhere that you won´t be interrupted, like your allocated study room, the library or the study centre.